Two reasons: The world and the Internet.

 Absolutely.
 You can see how it all works just for agencies here.

-And you can also manage multiple clients under one log-in and utilize our white label solution.
+And you can also manage multiple clients under one log-in, use a system built for agencies managing content creation for multiple clients, and utilize our white label solution to share content with your clients before you purchase it.